Before you start, learn about the programs

 Stay compliant and complete reporting

-The VC Act doesn't require conditionally registered partnerships to report on activities, but if partnerships are found to have been non-compliant during their conditional registration, they may be revoked.
+The Venture Capital Act (VC Act) doesn't require conditionally registered partnerships to report on activities, but if partnerships are found to have been non-compliant during their conditional registration, they may be revoked.

 For this reason, conditionally registered partnerships must submit returns to ensure they remain compliant and can maintain their registration.